himanshuarya/search-widget/README.md

 # Search Widget

 Prerequisite:
-SASS should be installed on your system.
+1. SASS should be installed on your system.
+2. Node version >= 6.6.0 should be installed on your system

 Steps to run the Search widget:
 1. Clone the code from this repository